iPhoring/ComputerVision/README.md

         previous_frame_lines['r_x1']=x1
         previous_frame_lines['r_x2']=x2

 If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+There are many potential shortcoming with this project for ex what would happen when we pass thru a construction zone, unlear lane markings, overlaped lane markings, bad weather ect.

-Another shortcoming could be ...

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+A possible improvement would be to use diffrent light spectrum to better see objects and markings. instead of finding lanes we should define a ROI, a rectangular space whoch varies a) based on speed of the car b) road c) weather c) location etc.